Skip to main content

 If a SIMPLE IRA is transitioned to a 401(k) mid-year, how much can I contribute?

-If your employer switches retirement plans from a SIMPLE IRA to a 401(k), you’ll have the added benefit of being able to contribute up to the higher annual limit that applies to 401(k) plans.
+If your employer switches retirement plans from a SIMPLE IRA to a 401(k), you’ll have the added benefit of being able to contribute a higher amount to the 401(k) plan.
+However, during the year of the transition, the contribution limit will be prorated to account for the lower limit typically allowed under SIMPLE IRA plans.

 Here’s how to determine the limit that will apply to your 401(k) after the conversion.

-How to determine the 401(k) limit after a SIMPLE IRA conversion
+How to calculate the 401(k) limit after a SIMPLE IRA conversion

 The prorated limit on the amount you can contribute to the 401(k) plan only applies during the year of transition between the SIMPLE IRA and the 401(k) plan.
 The standard 401(k) deferral limit will apply in all subsequent years.